The archive / Renaissance / Vertumnus

 Out of fashion, it slipped from royal hands.

-By the mid-17th century Arcimboldo's bizarre style was considered old-fashioned, so the painting passed not to Queen Kristina but to one of her subjects, ending up in the estate of Per Brahe the Younger at Bogesund Castle before Magnus Brahe transferred it to Skokloster between 1828 and 1845.
-It is not even known whether Rudolf II liked the gift, or where he kept it during his lifetime.
+By the mid-17th century the same heaped fruit looked merely odd: Arcimboldo's style had gone out of fashion.
+So the painting passed not to Queen Kristina but to one of her subjects, landing in the estate of Per Brahe the Younger at Bogesund Castle.
+Magnus Brahe moved it to Skokloster sometime between 1828 and 1845.
+Whether Rudolf II liked the gift, or where he kept it, no one knows.

 There is a certain ugliness more beautiful than any beauty.— Gregorio Comanini, in the poem accompanying the painting, c.
 1591